Food Production

 Due to the inherent uncertainties of agricultural production and market fluctuations, farming is not always a profitable venture.
 The following dashboard displays information about the average net income per farm operation and the share of farms that operated with a gain or a loss.

 Nearly one-third of farm operations in Central Texas report sales of less than $1,000 per year.
 However, this does not necessarily mean that these operations are all small working farms.
 A farm is broadly defined by the Census as “any place from which $1,000 or more of agricultural products were produced and sold, or normally would have been sold, during the census year.”
 The number of farms reporting less than $1,000 in sales has increased in recent Census counts, up to more than one in five farms.
 The reasons for farms reporting less than $1,000 in sales are potentially many: small farms facing losses from extreme weather conditions (e.g., drought, flooding, hail, strong winds), ranchers who do not sell cattle in a given year, farmers growing crops to feed their households, and beginning farmers just learning the ropes.
 Another reason could be that there are tax breaks (agricultural exemptions) for land designated as farmland.
-This group of farms includes disproportionate numbers of female farmers, farmers of color, and wealthy families.
-There is opportunity for research to help interpret what this means for the local production landscape, learn more about what operations reporting less than $1,000 in sales look like, pinpoint which farms need more assistance, and compare what is owned or leased to what is actively farmed.
+This group of farms includes disproportionate numbers of female producers, producers of color, and producers with higher household wealth.
+Additional research could help clarify how these operations contribute to the local production landscape, what characteristics they share, which farms may benefit from targeted support, and how owned or leased acreage compares to acreage actively in production.

 Highlights: The average net cash income per farm was negative in all three of the most recent census years, though the deficit in 2022 reverted to 2012 levels.
 Outcomes varied by county.
 Half of all counties had negative income in all three years, while four (Falls, Freestone, McLennan, and Milam) were positive in all three.
 Several counties fluctuated, and of these, Bell, Travis, and Williamson counties were negative in 2022, while Coryell, Limestone, Mills, and San Saba were positive in 2022.
 One-third of counties had positive net cash income in 2022, mostly in rural northern counties.
 The share of farms operating with gain dropped from 29% across the region in 2012 to 23% in 2017 and 2022.